jaudoux/benchct/README.md

 and flexible plateform to benchmark results of softwares that aim to analyse data produced by the Next generation sequencing technologies.

-The philosophy behind benchCT is to assess NGS softwares results based on a response that we already know.
-This means, we can evaluate softwares based on *simulated data*, but also evaluate softwares on real data and use a database of known variants and verify their presence in the dataset.
+BenchCT is a qualitative evaluation tool which assess any pipeline results against a simulated dataset produce with SimCT to obtain a clear understanding of its performance char- acteristics in answering a particular biological question.

-Therefore, we can produce statistics about a software's sensitivity and accuracy to detect a given event.
-BenchCT is able to check the validity of various type of events: read mapping, splice alignment, SNPs and InDels calling or even sequencing error detection.
+BenchCT is able to check the validity of various type of events: read mapping, splice junction, chimeric junction, SNV and Indel or even sequencing error.

-In the future we also intend to make benchCT able to assess *differential gene expression* or transcript/genome *reconstruction*.

 Installation
 ============
-Installing benchCT is very simple, download the tarball and install BenchCT with the following command:
+Installing benchCT is very simple, download the release tarball and install BenchCT with the following command:

-    cpanm CracTools-BenchCT.tar.gz
+    cpanm CracTools-BenchCT-vX.XX.tar.gz

 If you do not have admin rights, you can use the option `-l` to specify cpanm a local directory to install benchCT.